 The importance of sharing project files

-One of the biggest factors that contribute to the success of any project is whether or not the team members and stakeholders are able to collaborate and communicate successfully.
+One of the biggest factors contributing to any project's success is whether the team members and stakeholders can collaborate and communicate successfully.

 Here’s an example that might sound familiar:

-By neglecting to share key files with one important stakeholder, a month of work was thrown out the window, and a massive redesign was necessary.
+By neglecting to share essential files with one important stakeholder, a month of work was thrown out the window, and a massive redesign was necessary.